Traffic And Motor Vehicle Accidents

 Death Benefits For Taxi Drivers Killed On The Job

 The death of any hardworking person is certainly tragic, but few events, such as a sudden and fatal traffic accident, can take a family by complete surprise.
-Thanks to advances in automotive safety devices, such as air bags and anti-lock brake systems, driving on New Jersey roadways is probably safer than at any time in the past; yet, thousands of people die each year in the Garden State as a result of another motorist’s negligence.
+Thanks to advances in automotive safety devices, such as airbags and anti-lock brake systems, driving on New Jersey roadways is probably safer than at any time in the past; yet, thousands of people die each year in the Garden State as a result of traffic and motor vehicle accidents from another motorist’s negligence.

 For families of traffic accident victims, there can be even more grief if the deceased loved one was the primary breadwinner.
 But if a victim of a car or truck accident dies while doing their job, the survivors may be able to receive workers’ compensation death benefits.
-As legal experts in this field, the attorneys at the Law Offices of Jonathan F. Marshall can assist surviving spouses and dependent children in filing a workers’ comp death claim following a fatal on-the-job traffic accident.
+As legal experts in this field, the attorneys at New Jersey Workers Compensation Lawyer of JFM Law can assist surviving spouses and dependent children in filing a workers’ comp death claim following a fatal on-the-job traffic accident.

 Motor vehicle collisions, single-vehicle crashes, multi-car pileups and commercial trucking accidents can have serious consequences for all those involved.
 So long as the victim was driving as part of his or her job duties, under New Jersey law the survivors can apply for death benefits.